sugarlabs/turtleblocksjs/README.md

 You add blocks to your program by clicking on or dragging them from the palette to the main area.
 You can delete a block by dragging it back onto the palette.
-Click anywhere on a "stack" of blocks to start executing that stack or by clicking in the Rabbit (fast) or Turtle (slow) on the Main Toolbar.
+Click anywhere on a “stack” of blocks to start executing that stack or by clicking in the Big Play Button (fast running) or press it for a long while for the Turtle to run (slowly) on the Main Toolbar.

 Getting Started Documentation
 -----------------------------